 Coronation | Cosmati Pavement | Church Services | Best Central Marker

 The High Altar has two main purposes.
 Traditionally, it is where Britain’s monarchs are coronated.
 The Coronation Chair is displayed in another part of the Abbey but during coronations, it is placed facing the High Altar.
-The Abbey’s audio guide informs us the UK’s current queen Elizabeth II was crowned here in 1953 and over 8,000 guests attended.
+The Abbey’s audio guide informs us that Queen Elizabeth II was crowned here in 1953 and over 8,000 guests attended.
 In general, the High Altar is where visitors congregate for church services.

-NOTE: You might find it helpful to remember, the High Altar is not too far from the main entrance.
-It’s also very close to other important spots such as Poets Corner, The Choir, the North Ambulatory and the entrance to Cloisters.
+You might find it helpful to remember, the High Altar is not too far from the main entrance.
+It’s also very close to other important spots such as Poet’s Corner, The Choir, the North Ambulatory, and the entrance to Cloisters.
 So, it’s a great central marker in case you get lost!

 4. The Quire Screen (And Choir)